Automated, sequential email messages are a great way to describe drip campaigns in plain English.

 Some marketers would say that mailing more than once a day can increase engagement.
-According to our experience that’s not true.
-It’s actually a bad idea.
-It can come off as too salesy or aggressive even intrusive if you mail people more than once a day.
-They might think you are too desperate to get their attention – and that’s not good at all.
+According to our experience, that's not true.
+It's a bad idea.
+It can come off as too salesy or aggressive, even intrusive, if you mail people more than once a day.
+They might think you are too desperate to get their attention - and that's not good.

 Repurposing content for publishing on different media is a good content marketing strategy.
-But sending the same old content again and again to the same people will not pass unnoticed.
+But sending the same old content repeatedly to the same people will not go unnoticed.

-Your audience will soon realize that they are part of a robotic drip campaign that has lost human touch.
+Your audience will soon realize they are part of a robotic drip campaign that has lost the human touch.
 They will also think that your company has nothing new to say to them.

 Establish regular sales and marketing meetings to discuss outbound strategies and campaigns.

-Covnertly helps you contact and convert more customers by building email marketing campaigns that actually work.
-From sending broadcast messages to deploying triggered autoresponder sequences, all is done for you in Convertly.
+Axis One helps you contact and convert more customers by building email marketing campaigns that work.
+From sending broadcast messages to deploying triggered autoresponder sequences, all is done for you in Axis.

-Watch the video below to find out how simple it is to use Convertly, and how it stacks up against competitive email marketing tools.
+Watch the video below to learn how simple it is to use Axis and how it stacks up against competitive email marketing tools.

-Some of the benefits you can reap from Convertly include:
+Some of the benefits you can reap from Axis include: